TERMS OF SERVICE

 It also turns out - and this is part of QG’s social value - that the wildlife data you collect while playing the game is useful to humanity’s efforts to protect the environment.
 Which is pretty cool.
 There are many organisations, often referred to as "citizen science" organisations, that are working to document global biodiversity in order to help protect it.
 See, for example, the Encyclopedia of Life (www.eol.org).
 Or iNaturalist (iNaturalist).
 Humans depend on biodiversity for survival.
 If we don’t know what species exist in a particular environment, how can we know what’s changing, what’s being lost?
 How can we hope to protect it?

-For this reason, every week, QG transfers the wildlife data it collects to the Atlas of Living Australia (ALA - www.ala.org.au), which then transfers it to the Global Information Biodiversity Database (GBIF - www.gbif.org), the foremost, publicly-funded repository of biodiversity data in the world.
-If you do not want your sightings data shared with ALA or GBIF, either let us know, or turn off the "Share" button in the app settings (if you can’t find the setting, let us know).
+For this reason, if you have your "share data" setting switched on in the app's settings, then every week, QG will transfer the wildlife data you've submitted to the Global Information Biodiversity Database (GBIF - www.gbif.org), the foremost, publicly-funded repository of biodiversity data in the world.
+If you do not want your sightings data shared with GBIF or any other biodiversity mapping partner, either let us know, or turn off the "Share" button in the app settings (if you can’t find the setting, let us know).

-All sightings shared with ALA and GBIF are attributed to the Quester, the original source, who submitted the data.
+All sightings shared with these biodiversity databases are attributed to the Quester, the original source, who submitted the data, under the Creative Commons Attribution Non-Commercial 2.0 Generic License.
 The information is used by scientists, researchers, teachers, policy makers and so forth to better understand the environment.

 If you’re concerned about your privacy, we suggest using a fake name.
 If you decide to change your name at any point, the name will be updated across all your sightings, on all databases.

 There are also other ways to play QG and contribute to biodiversity conservation without sharing data.
-For example, you can go the bee.questagame.com and try your hand at identifying sightings.
-We’ll be adding fun new games and features over time.
+For example, you can go to bee.questagame.com and try your hand at identifying sightings.
+We’ll also be adding fun new games and features over time.

 That’s it.
 You made it to the end of the data section!
 Or at least, that’s all we can think of for now.
 The universe is vast and unfathomable.
 Our minds are open.
 We make new discoveries all the time.
 We don’t have all the answers.
 There are forces beyond our control.
 If you’ve got any questions, concerns, or suggestions for improvement, please let us know.